build-on-aws/content/posts/how-i-got-started-learning-ai-ml/index.md

 date: 2023-06-29
 ---

-## Meet Jerry a young community gardener
+## Meet Jerry, a Young Community Gardener

 Jerry is a passionate community gardener in the US city where I live.
 I met him in 2020, when he lost his whole tomato harvest due to early blights.
 Even after he applied fungicides, the blight spread.
 The next year, in order to avoid the same problems, he implemented preventative measures, planting disease-resistant cultivars and practicing good hygiene by sanitizing his tools.
 This time, aphids attacked and destroyed the tomato harvest again.